jay-shi/Dev-tools-and-tips-for-Macbook-Users/README.md

 4. Open console in browser: 'option + command + i'

 ### Misc.
 Macbook Tips and Tricks
-1. Time Machine
+1. use Time Machine as backup
-2. Airdrops
+2. use Airdrop to share files between Mac users